The Story Of Mob Boss Albert Anastasia, From His Bloody Rise To His Dramatic Death In A New York Barber Shop

 How A Young Italian Immigrant Became Albert Anastasia

-Albert Anastasia was born Umberto Anastasio in Calabria, Italy, in 1902.
-When Anastasia was just ten years old, his father died, leaving his wife to look after twelve young children.
+Albert Anastasia was born Umberto Anastasio in Calabria, Italy in 1902.
+His father, a railroad worker, died shortly before World War I, leaving Albert’s mother to look after twelve young children.

-So at the age of fifteen, Anastasia and several of his brothers took work on an Italian freighter bound for New York.
-When the ship docked at the Brooklyn waterfront, the Anastasio boys slipped quietly away, leaving Italy behind for a new land — a land of opportunity.
+So at the age of fifteen, Anastasia took a job on an Italian freighter, alongside some his brothers.
+When their ship docked at the Brooklyn waterfront, the Anastasio boys slipped quietly away, leaving Italy behind for a new land — a land of opportunity.

 colaimages / Alamy Stock PhotoAlbert Anastasia (second from right) with his brothers and nephew.

 For the murder, the young Anastasia was arrested and sentenced to death.
-It was then, cooling his heels in Sing Sing State Prison, that he changed his name from Umberto Anastasio to Albert Anastasia — to spare his relations the shame, his brother would later recall, of having a criminal in the family.
+It was around this time, cooling his heels in Sing Sing Correctional Facility, that he changed his name from Umberto Anastasio to Albert Anastasia — to spare his relations the shame of having a criminal in the family, his brother would later tell the New York Times.

 And there, from his lowest point, the newly christened Albert Anastasia began to rise.